 social studies, Bank Street College, classroom practice, progressive education, experiential learning

 Curriculum and Instruction | Curriculum and Social Inquiry | Educational Methods | Elementary Education and Teaching | Social and Philosophical Foundations of Education

 Winsor, C. B. (2015).
 The Bank Street Program: Child Growth and Learning in Social Studies Experiences (1952).
-Bank Street College of Education.
-Retrieved from https://educate.bankstreet.edu/thinkers/7
+Bank Street College of Education. https://educate.bankstreet.edu/thinkers/7

 Curriculum and Instruction Commons, Curriculum and Social Inquiry Commons, Educational Methods Commons, Elementary Education and Teaching Commons, Social and Philosophical Foundations of Education Commons